What is a concessionary purchase mortgage, and can it help you buy a home?

 The pros of a concessionary purchase mortgage:

-• You may not need a deposit: If the mortgage lender accepts the discount as a deposit, you may not need one – or you might only need a smaller one if they do require one.
+You may not need a deposit: If the mortgage lender accepts the discount as a deposit, you may not need one – or you might only need a smaller one.

-• You may be able to access more competitive mortgages: As you can get a substantial deposit via the discount, the property’s loan-to-value will be lower, allowing you to access better deals, resulting in lower monthly payments.
+You may be able to access more competitive mortgages: If you get a substantial discount the property’s loan-to-value will be lower, allowing you to access better deals and therefore lower monthly payments.

-• The property stays with the family: Not only can family members help their relatives get on the housing ladder, but they can also ensure their home stays with the family.
+The property stays with the family: Not only can family members help their relatives get on the housing ladder, but they can also ensure their home stays within the family.

 The cons of a concessionary purchase mortgage:

-• Sellers may pay capital gains tax (CGT): If the property you plan to buy has been a second home or buy-to-let, the seller may have to pay CGT on the full market value.
+Sellers may pay capital gains tax (CGT): If the property you plan to buy has been a second home or buy-to-let, the seller may have to pay CGT on the full market value, rather than the discounted price.

-• Inheritance tax may need to be paid: Inheritance tax may need to be paid by the seller if they die within seven years of the transaction.
+Inheritance tax may be due: Inheritance tax may need to be paid by the seller’s estate if they die within seven years of the transaction.

 Need help buying your home?